ari-hacks/terraform-study-guide/Objective 5/modules.md

 <p>

 - Module Overview
   - Definition - a set of configuration files in a single directory.
+A container for multiple resources that are used together.
   - A module that is called by another configuration is sometimes referred to as a "child module" of that configuration.
   - Applications
     - Organize configuration - easier to navigate, understand, and update your configuration by keeping all related parts together.